Carbonauts/JavaTraining/README.md

     01_HelloWorld/

-                This is the classic "intro to programming" project used in tutorials of many different programming languages, and simply prints out a text statement to the console window.
+                This is the classic introduction to programming for many different programming languages that prints out a simple text statement to the screen.

     02_Variables/